Talent-Catalog/talentcatalog/README.md

 - NodeJS: Install as described here [https://nodejs.org/en/](https://nodejs.org/en/)

-    - Note that developers should use the latest version of Node for which Intellij supports Angular debugging - currently that is Node 16.
+    - Note that developers should use the latest version of Node for which Intellij supports Angular debugging - currently that is Node 16 (which is not the latest Node with long term support LTS).
     - See [https://www.jetbrains.com/help/idea/angular.html](https://www.jetbrains.com/help/idea/angular.html)
     and https://nodejs.org/en/about/releases/